BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Reproducibility and Open Science

 \section{Reproducibility and Open Science}

 As discussed in Sect.~\ref{sec:introduction}, the main long-term scientific goal and motivation of the \BP\ program is to establish an end-to-end analysis framework for CMB observations that, we hope, will be useful for the general community.
 This framework is designed to be sufficiently flexible to allow analysis of different and complementary experiments, and thereby exploit the strengths of one instrument to break degeneracies in another.
-A concrete example of such synergies has already been demonstrated in the current paper, where information contained in the \WMAP\ observations is used to support the calibration and component separation of LFI, and, as a result, we are now, for the first time, able to fit for the spectral index of polarized synchrotron emission across the two experiments.
+Organizing and promoting this work is a key goal for the \cosmoglobe\ project, which aims at performing a similar analysis as \BP, but for a much wider selection of datasets, and eventually build a single statistically consistent and multi-experiment model of the radio, microwave, and sub-millimeter sky.
+An early example of this work has already been demonstrated in the current paper suite by \citet{bp17}, who have extended the current framework to re-analyze the \WMAP\ $Q$-band data with very promising results.

 For this project to succeed, substantial efforts have been spent within the \BP\ program on the issue of \emph{reproducibility}.
-These efforts are summarized by \citet{bp07}, both in terms of the internal process itself and some lessons learned, and also in terms of the final practical solutions that have been implemented.
+These efforts are summarized by \citet{bp05}, both in terms of the internal process itself and some lessons learned, and also in terms of the final practical solutions that have been implemented.
 Here we provide a brief summary of the main points.